-1. An assessment of the range of risks to the continuation of study for our students, how those risks may differ based on students' needs, characteristics and circumstances, and the likelihood that those risks will develop.

-Risk 1. - Failure to recruit specialist teaching staff.
+- 1. An assessment of the range of risks to the continuation of study for our students, how those risks may differ based on students' needs, characteristics and circumstances, and the likelihood that those risks will develop. - Risk 1.
+Failure to recruit specialist teaching staff.
 In some key specialist areas, previously we have found it a challenge to recruit staff of the right calibre.
-However, at the current time, this is not preventing us from delivering these programmes.
+However, at the current time, this is not preventing us from delivering these programmes. - Risk 2.
+Loss of specialist placement opportunities with employers within the region.

-Risk 2. - Loss of specialist placement opportunities with employers within the region.
-In the current economic climate, where programmes solely rely on one or two key employers, a potential risk was identified.

-Risk 3. - Loss of Foundation Degree Awarding Powers (FDAP).
+In the current economic climate, where programmes solely rely on one or two key employers, a potential risk was identified. - Risk 3.
+Loss of Foundation Degree Awarding Powers (FDAP).

+We consider this a low risk. - Risk 4.
+Loss of Validation Arrangements with Validating Partners.

 We consider this a low risk.
-We have FDAP till 31st July 2023.

-Risk 4. - Loss of Validation Arrangements with Validating Partners.
-We consider this a low risk.
-We were validated by the OU as part of the Institutional Re- approval in November 2021 which provides the College with approval to deliver OU programmes for a further 5 years.
-The College currently has an outstanding financial status which would give financial flexibility to teach out any programme for 1 to 2 years as opposed to course closure.

-Risk 5. - Course Closure.
+We were validated by the OU as part of the Institutional Reapproval in November 2021 which provides the College with approval to deliver OU programmes for a further 5 years.
+The College currently has an outstanding financial status which would give financial flexibility to teach out any programme for 1 to 2 years as opposed to course closure. - Risk 5.
+Course Closure.

 Given the College's current reserves, this would provide financial flexibility to teach out any programme for one or two years as opposed to requiring a course closure.
-This position is reaffirmed through the College's EFSA 'outstanding' financial status, therefore we consider this a low risk given all the mitigating factors identified.
+This position is reaffirmed through the College's EFSA 'outstanding' financial status; therefore, we consider this a low risk given all the mitigating factors identified.